MSW/JD Dual Degree

 - Two Professional References

-The complete contact information of two recommenders is required to apply to the Social Work Master's program.
+The complete contact information of two references is required to apply to the Social Work Master's program.
 This information can be included in your online application.

-Your recommendations can be academic, professional, or volunteer contacts.
-If you graduated less than 5 years ago, at least one recommender must be from an academic source.
+Your references can be academic, professional, or volunteer contacts.
+If you graduated less than 5 years ago, at least one of the references must be from an academic source.